max-kravchenko/max-kravchenko/README.md

 </br>

-<h2> ❤️Project I devoted my time as co-Founder and marketer from 2017 to 2022 </h2>
+<h2> ❤️ Project I devoted my time as co-Founder and marketer from 2017 to 2022 </h2>

 | Description   | TechStack     | Demo  |
 | ------------- |:-------------:| -----:|